 The Short-Term Family Housing site in Ward 6, the Aya, continues the momentum toward reforming the District’s crisis response system for families experiencing homelessness.
 Families will have access to service-enriched programming that will assist them stabilize and exit homelessness.
 The site includes fifty family units, on-site parking, an indoor play and activity space, a conference room, administrative space for staff and providers, and other amenities.
 The site is designed with several energy-efficient and sustainable features including a green roof, high-efficiency windows, HVAC system, and plumbing fixtures.

-The Terrell, named for DC civil rights activist Mary Church Terrell, was constructed through the oversight of DGS and includes 35 apartment-style STFH units and 15 Permanent Supportive Housing units for seniors.
+Named for DC civil rights activist Mary Church Terrell, the Terrell, was constructed through the oversight of the Department of General Services (DGS) and includes 35 apartment-style Short-Term Family Housing (STFH) units and 15 Permanent Supportive Housing units for seniors.
+The Terrell is located in Ward 1 and the last of the eight STFH sites to open in the District.
 Families will have access to service-enriched programming that will assist them to stabilize and exit homelessness.
 The site also provides on-site parking, an outdoor play and activity space, two community rooms, conference rooms, administrative space for staff and providers, and other amenities.

 CORE ELECTRONIC MONITORING PROGRAM (CEMP)